Karen Nevins, M.A. in Performance

-Retired since August, 2013, in January 2015 I was honored to receive the Michigan School Vocal Music Association's Emeritus Membership Award after twenty years of active membership in the organization.
+Retired since August, 2013, I have spent recent years since retirement, teaching private voice, judging Michigan School Vocal Music Association (MSVMA) competitions, and serving as Music Director for Light of Christ Parish in BLissfield and Deerfield.
+In January 2015 I was honored to receive the Michigan School Vocal Music Association's Emeritus Membership Award after twenty years of active membership in the organization.
 Having taught for two years at Grass Lake Public Schools my last eighteen years of teaching choral music was spent at Lincoln Consolidated Schools.
 My warmest thanks go to the the wealth of beautifully gifted high school students (and parents) who shared your talents with me all those years!
 So many of you are, and will remain, some of my best lifetime friends and leave me with lasting memories!
 And with this huge life change, I look forward to spending more time with our three married children and ten grandchildren!
 I also look forward to exploring new and exciting musical and artistic opportunities with Carillon Women's Chorale!
 Meanwhile, many jewelry making and loom weaving supplies purchased over the past few years are patiently awaiting my artistic attention and exploration!
 As I review my new goals, it seems that little grass will grow under my feet!

 Carillon Academy of Music